jd1378/vue-renderless-wizard/README.md

 # vue-renderless-wizard

-This component hopefully abstracts away some of the wizard creating boilerplate. it only has a peer dependency of vue@^2.6.10
+This component hopefully abstracts away some of the wizard creating boilerplate.

 Check the docs for more info: